alangrainger/share-note/README.md

 If you want to force the theme CSS to update, use the command `Force re-upload of all data for this note`.

+### Sharing a note unencrypted

+If you want to share a note without any encryption, you can set a frontmatter checkbox property:

+`share_unencrypted` = true

 ## Running your own server

 [See the docs here](docs/Running%20your%20own%20server.md).